Mr-WicHo/Nvim-Config/README.md

 2. Needed for the LSP server to work
    - c++  == Clangd  --- from mason.nvim

+## other
-at the moment this is all that i remember that you need for this to work, if i remember more ill be adding it.
+at the moment this is all that i remember that you need for this to work, if i remember more ill be adding it. <br>

 * Need to change directory name on config --> options.lua --> line 31 (at this point)  where it says opt.undofile change directory to nvim folder.